Web Sharpener – Better Sharpening for the Web

 Inside the ZIP file you will find a folder called „Web Sharpener Installation“.
 It contains all you need including a file called „Readme.rtf“ which explains how to install or uninstall the script.

 Updating from previous versions

-If you’re updating from a previous version (V1.0a and above), you can preserve your presets by copying the file „WebSharpener_Settings.xml“ to the folder of the new version of the script and overwriting the one that comes with the downloaded file.
+If you’re updating from a previous version (V1.0a and above), you can preserve your presets by copying the file „WebSharpener_Settings.xml“ to the folder of the new version of the script and overwriting the one that was created by the installation.

 As you can imagine, the creation and support for the script takes some time.
 If you use and like what I did here you can support the development of the script by donating as much as you find appropriate to my Paypal account.
 To do this, just click on the button below.